 Marketing orientation scale items will be used in the proposed study were adapted from Kohli, Jaworski, and Kumar (1993), MARKOR.
 The survey instrument consisted of four sections.
-Section 1 included organisational details for demographic and screening purposes where the respondents not owners or managers of the businesses were excluded from the evestigations.
-Section 2 forwarded market-oriented questions to owners/managers of harmacy businesses to measure organisation's marketing orientation.
-These questions were eructured on a Likert scale model (1 to 5) with "strongly disagree", "disagree", "neither agree disagree", "agree", and "strongly agree" as the choices offered to respondents.
+Section 1 included organisational details for demographic and screening purposes where the respondents not owners or managers of the businesses were excluded from the investigations.
+Section 2 forwarded market-oriented questions to owners/managers of pharmacy businesses to measure organisation's marketing orientation.
+These questions were structured on a Likert scale model (1 to 5) with "strongly disagree", "disagree", "neither agree nor disagree", "agree", and "strongly agree" as the choices offered to respondents.

-The formance such as current and passed three year sales, revenue growth, and market share, return on investment (ROI) in the last three years that managers evaluated the formance of their organizations.
-However, since it was not expected that respondents respond to such questions a qualitative scale was developed for the respondents to evaluate their performances from 1-5 where 1 was "very low" and 5 was "very high".
-Section 4 will included an open question asking the respondents their definition of market orientation and a dichotomous question on whether they related business performance with market orientation.
+Similar to Kohli and Jaworski (1990), Section 3 of the questionnaire included questions about performance such as current and passed three year sales, revenue growth, and market share, and return on investment (ROI) in the last three years that managers evaluated the performance of their organizations.
+However, since it was not expected that respondents would respond to such questions a qualitative scale was developed for the respondents to included an open question asking the respondents their definition of market orientation dichotomous question on whether they related business performance with market market market.

-5.4 Data collection and sampling
+Data collection and sampling

-The study respondents were aimed to be the pharmacy business owners/managers from all the 127 pharmacies located in 5 districts in Northern Cyprus.
-However, not all the pharmacists approached were willing to contribute to the survey questionnaire.
-The final realisation rate was 59 pharmacy businesses selected at random.
+Pharmacies located in 5 districts in Northern Cyprus.
+However, not all the pharmacists pharmacies located in 5 districts in Northern Cyprus.
+However, not all the pharmacists pharmacies were willing to contribute to the survey questionnaire.
+The final realisation rate pharmacy businesses selected at random.
 This number is well below the sample number for a population of 127 as suggested by Sekaran (2003).
 However, for the purposes of this study this was seen a convenience sample and not representing the whole population.
 The population frame or the lists of the pharmacies were obtained from the Turkish Cypriot Union of Pharmacies.

-Personal interview method was employed as each organisation was visited to help ing, ing
+Personal interview method was employed as each organisation was visited to help respondents fill in the questionnaire.

-Instrument validity and reliability
+5.5 Instrument validity and reliability

-SS software package was used to collect and analyse data.
-Instrument reliability was hated by using Cronbach's coefficient alpha.
-The overall coefficient of alpha for the macy business owners/managers were 0.752 for market orientation items and 0.908 for sational performance items.
-The figures are depicted as reliable in social research (see
+SPSS software package was used to collect and analyse data.
+Instrument reliability was evaluated by using Cronbach's coefficient alpha.
+The overall coefficient of alpha for the pharmacy business owners/managers were 0.752 for market orientation items and 0.908 for organisational performance items.
+The figures are depicted as reliable in social research (see below).